makewhatis/space/docs/index.rst

 .. note::
     Keep in mind that this is a very early release, and is most likely buggy.
 If you encounter something, feel free to submit a pull request, or even just a ticket on Github.

-    It should also be noted that there is no actual modules written yet, just the full API wrapper.
+    It should also be noted that there is no actual modules written yet, just the API wrapper and cli functionality.

 Space is a command line interface python wrapper aimed at exposing the Spacewalk/RHN api to a easy to use command line interface.

-Some of the tasks and queries performed via Spacewalk UI be cumbersome, and time consuming, especially if you work with a fairly large implementation.
-Space helps ease the walk.
+Some of the tasks and queries performed via Spacewalk UI can be cumbersome, and time consuming, especially if you work with a fairly large implementation.
+Space helps ease the pain.

-Commands are grouped via the API namespaces for easy reference, and basic sessions make running multiple commands painless.

 ::